Puff pastry mince pies

 Add the mincemeat

 Using a teaspoon, get your kids to add a little mincemeat to the middle of each pastry base.
+Don’t over fill them so that the insides don’t bubble out when they bake.

 Get your kids to crack the egg into a small dish and give it a whisk.
 Brush the egg round the edge of the pastry base.